YanceyA/Danger_Klipper_Docs/docs/MPC.md

 MPC_CALIBRATE HEATER=heater_bed FAN_BREAKPOINTS=5
 ```

-These calibrated model parameters need to be saved to the SAVE_CONFIG block manually or by using the `Save_Config` command.
+These calibrated model parameters need to be saved to the _SAVE_CONFIG_ block manually or by using the `SAVE_CONFIG` command.

 # BACKGROUND